-Patrick W. Begos is a partner in the Business Litigation Group and a member of the Health and Benefits Litigation Group.
+Pat Begos is a member of the firm's Business Litigation Group and its Health and Benefits Litigation Group.
 Mr. Begos has almost 30 years of litigation, arbitration, mediation, and negotiation experience, representing companies and individuals in a wide array of commercial disputes.

 Mr. Begos has represented clients in cases with high financial stakes, such as a feud among several countries over ownership of $70 million in Roman silver, claims regarding defective nuclear power plant components, and a $23 million breach of contract dispute.

 Mr. Begos handles claims, litigation, and appeals related to group welfare benefits, pension benefits, the Employee Retirement Income Security Act (ERISA), health insurance, disability insurance, and life insurance coverage.

 Mr. Begos is known nationally for his representation of employers, insurers, and plans in ERISA and employee welfare plan litigation.
 He has litigated hundreds of ERISA cases, shaping the development of ERISA case law in multiple jurisdictions.

 Mr. Begos prevailed in a key ERISA case, Heimeshoff v.
 Hartford Life & Accident Insurance Co., which went to the U.S. Supreme Court and resolved a national issue over the enforceability of time limits on an individual’s ability to sue for benefits after being denied.

 Mr. Begos is a regular speaker on ERISA litigation topics, and he has written extensively for various nationwide publications.
 He also writes for the ERISA Claim Defense Blog, at www.erisaclaimdefense.com.